English

 “I remember what the city has to offer: human companionship, major-league baseball, and a clatter of quickening stimulus like a rush from strong drugs that leaves you drained (Dillard, The Pilgrim at the Tinker Creek).”

-Dillard reflected on her life back in the city where one could experience frequent adrenaline rushes and human companionship.
-However; this buzzing life just means that they are surrounded; it does not take away the feeling of isolation.
-This feeling of isolation is not as apparent in the cities as there are many distractions but this feeling becomes quite apparent when one is in nature.
-The reason behind this feeling is that people never spend time with their selves so they are not aware of the person that they may be.
-Hence; when they are left alone; their personality feels like a stranger.
-This feeling of isolation becomes overwhelming when one is forced to face themselves and nature does just that; it forces human beings to face themselves.
-This can either allow them to become better people or send them running back to the city where they can distract themselves from their reality (Grant).
+Dillard reflected on her life back in the city, where one could experience frequent adrenaline rushes and human companionship.
+However, this buzzing life just means that they are surrounded; it does not take away the feeling of isolation.
+This feeling of isolation is not as apparent in the cities as there are many distractions, but it becomes quite apparent when one is in nature.
+The reason behind this feeling is that people never spend time with their selves, so they are not aware of the person that they may be.
+Hence, when they are left alone, their personality feels like a stranger.
+This feeling of isolation becomes overwhelming when one is forced to face oneself, and nature does just that; it forces human beings to face themselves.
+This can either allow them to become better people or send them running back to the city, where they can distract themselves from their reality (Grant).

 Morality

 In this quote, Dillard is using metaphor to explain human mortality.
 She writes that human beings are weak and always at a disadvantage against death.
-Humans keep trying to run away from death and they use their legs to run away so the “legs” symbolize their fear and the arms are like the arms of a clock slowly counting down the time left on earth.
-Humans were designed to die and as such we are expiring slowly.
+Humans keep trying to run away from death, and they use their legs to run away, so the “legs” symbolize their fear, and the arms are like the arms of a clock slowly counting down the time left on earth.
+Humans were designed to die, and as such, we are expiring slowly.
 Dillard further states that God is the perfect hunter as he is invisible to us, his prey.
-He can shoot us down whenever he sees fit and there is nothing we can do about it.
+He can shoot us down whenever he sees fit; we can do nothing about it.

 Conclusion

-“Pilgrim at the Tinker Creek”, is a philosophical observation of nature and human beings.
-It raises questions that make the readers search for deeper meanings of life and it forces them to “see” beyond the visible things.
+“Pilgrim at the Tinker Creek” is a philosophical observation of nature and human beings.
+It raises questions that make the readers search for deeper meanings of life, and it forces them to “see” beyond the visible things.
 Dillard has done an exceptional job at invoking the curiosity of the readers by sharing her experiences.
-She brings the readers to face to face their selves and makes them question the authenticity of their reality.
-She concludes that the beauty of the world exists due to the existence of death, however; death is also the biggest truth that humans try to avoid.
+She brings the readers face-to-face with themselves and makes them question the authenticity of their reality.
+She concludes that the beauty of the world exists due to the existence of death; however, death is also the biggest truth that humans try to avoid.
 We will only be able to see the world for what it is when we stop being afraid of death and embrace the beauty of life.

 Works Cited